DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models: Abstract

 \section{Abstract}

-The rapid advancement of artificial intelligence has led to increasingly sophisticated deep learning models, which frequently operate as opaque ``black boxes'' with limited transparency in their decision-making processes.
-This lack of interpretability presents considerable challenges, especially in high-stakes applications where understanding the rationale behind a model’s outputs is as essential as the outputs themselves.
-This study addresses the pressing need for interpretability in AI systems, emphasizing its role in fostering trust, ensuring accountability, and promoting responsible deployment in mission-critical fields.
-To address the interpretability challenge in deep learning, we introduce \textbf{DLBacktrace}, an innovative technique developed by the AryaXAI team to illuminate model decisions across a wide array of domains, including simple Multi Layer Perceptron (MLPs), Convolutional Neural Networks (CNNs), Large Language Models (LLMs), Computer Vision Models, and more.

-We provide a comprehensive overview of the DLBacktrace algorithm and present benchmarking results, comparing its performance against established interpretability methods, such as SHAP, LIME, GradCAM, Integrated Gradients, SmoothGrad, and Attention Rollout, using diverse task-based metrics.
-The proposed DLBacktrace technique is compatible with various model architectures built in PyTorch and TensorFlow, supporting models like Llama 3.2, other NLP architectures such as BERT and LSTMs, computer vision models like ResNet and U-Net, as well as custom deep neural network (DNN) models for tabular data.
-This flexibility underscores DLBacktrace’s adaptability and effectiveness in enhancing model transparency across a broad spectrum of applications.
+The rapid growth of AI has led to more complex deep learning models, often operating as opaque "black boxes" with limited transparency in their decision-making.
+This lack of interpretability poses challenges, especially in high-stakes applications where understanding model output is crucial.
+This work highlights the importance of interpretability in fostering trust, accountability, and responsible deployment.
+To address these challenges, we introduce DLBacktrace, a novel, model-agnostic technique designed to provide clear insights into deep learning model decisions across a wide range of domains and architectures, including MLPs, CNNs, and Transformer-based LLM models.
+We present a comprehensive overview of DLBacktrace and benchmark its performance against established interpretability methods such as SHAP, LIME, and GradCAM.
+Our results demonstrate that DLBacktrace effectively enhances understanding of model behavior across diverse tasks.
+DLBacktrace is compatible with models developed in both PyTorch and TensorFlow, supporting architectures such as BERT, ResNet, U-Net, and custom DNNs for tabular data.
 The library is open-sourced and available at \url{https://github.com/AryaXAI/DLBacktrace}.